tholmes59/nhl-stats/README.md

 Alternatively:

-Use the app by visiting [My-NHL-Stats](https://my-nhl-stats.netlify.com/)
+Use the app by visiting [My NHL Stats](https://my-nhl-stats.netlify.com/)

 ## License